MSc Social WorkFind a programme

 |Part-time study available||No, full-time only|

 Social work is a demanding but highly rewarding profession, which is often in the public spotlight.
 As a qualified social worker you will be able to work with both children and adults, helping them to be safe so that they can cope and take control of their lives again.
-You will work with them to assess their needs, find out what will help them, build their self-confidence and link them to other services.
+You will work with them to assess their needs, find out what will help them, support them in building their self-confidence and link them to other services.

 This requires an ability to appraise complex and difficult situations, drawing on social science research, social work theories and methods of intervention.
 You will need a thorough understanding of social policies and a firm grasp of the legal powers and duties that underpin your practice.

 The MSc in Social Work combines university-based learning with two extended periods of supervised practice as a student social worker in a social work agency.
-By completing this degree, you will be eligible to register with the Health and Care Professions Council and practise as a qualified professional social worker in a range of settings, including statutory, voluntary, private and independent sectors.
+By completing this degree, you will be eligible to register with the Health and Care Professions Council (or the newly proposed social work regulatory body) and practise as a qualified professional social worker in a range of settings, including statutory, voluntary, private and independent sectors.